-As of June 30, 2013, we have lines of credit commitments to certain of our portfolio companies that have not been fully drawn.
+As of December 31, 2013, we have lines of credit commitments to certain of our portfolio companies that have not been fully drawn.
 Since these lines of credit have expiration dates and we expect many will never be fully drawn, the total line of credit commitment amounts do not necessarily represent future cash requirements.

 In addition to the lines of credit to certain portfolio companies, we have also extended certain guarantees on behalf of some of our portfolio companies.
-As of June 30, 2013, we have not been required to make any payments on the guarantees discussed below, and we consider the credit risk to be remote and the fair values of the guarantees to be minimal.
+As of December 31, 2013, we have not been required to make any payments on the guarantees discussed below, and we consider the credit risk to be remote and the fair values of the guarantees to be minimal.

-- In October 2008, we executed a guarantee of a vehicle finance facility agreement (the "Finance Facility") between Ford Motor Credit Company ("Ford") and ASH.
-The Finance Facility provides ASH with a line of credit of up to \$0.5 million for component Ford parts used by ASH to build truck bodies under a separate contract.
+- In October 2008, we executed a guarantee of a vehicle finance facility agreement (the "Ford Finance Facility") between Ford Motor Credit Company ("Ford") and ASH.
+The Ford Finance Facility provides ASH with a line of credit of up to \$0.5 million for component Ford parts used by ASH to build truck bodies under a separate contract.
 Ford retains title and ownership of the parts.
-The guarantee of the Finance Facility will expire upon termination of the separate parts supply contract with Ford or upon replacement of us as guarantor. - In February 2010, we executed a guarantee of a wholesale financing facility agreement (the "Floor Plan Facility") between Agricredit Acceptance, LLC ("Agricredit") and CCE.
+The guarantee of the Ford Finance Facility will expire upon termination of the separate parts supply contract with Ford or upon replacement of us as guarantor.
+In connection with this guarantee, we received a premium of \$20 from ASH. - In February 2010, we executed a guarantee of a wholesale financing facility agreement (the "Floor Plan Facility") between Agricredit Acceptance, LLC ("Agricredit") and Country Club Enterprises, LLC ("CCE").
 The Floor Plan Facility provides CCE with financing of up to \$2.0 million to bridge the time and cash flow gap between the order and delivery of golf carts to customers.
 The guarantee was renewed in February 2011, 2012 and 2013 and expires in February 2014, unless it is renewed again by us, CCE and Agricredit.
-In connection with this guarantee and its subsequent renewals, we recorded aggregate premiums of \$0.4 million from CCE.

-In April 2010, we executed a guarantee of vendor recourse for up to \$2.0 million in individual customer transactions (the "Recourse Facility") between Wells Fargo Financial Leasing, Inc. and CCE.
+In connection with this guarantee and its subsequent renewals, we recorded aggregate premiums of \$0.4 million from CCE. - In April 2010, we executed a guarantee of vendor recourse for up to \$2.0 million in individual customer transactions (the "Recourse Facility") between Wells Fargo Financial Leasing, Inc. and CCE.
 The Recourse Facility provides CCE with the ability to provide vendor recourse up to a limit of \$2.0 million on transactions with long-time customers who lack the financial history to qualify for third-party financing.
 The terms to maturity of these individual transactions range from October 2014 to October 2016.
-In connection with this guarantee, we received aggregate premiums of \$0.1 million from CCE.
+In connection with this guarantee, we received aggregate premiums of \$0.1 million from CCE. - In October 2013, we executed a guarantee of a vehicle finance facility agreement (the "Compass Finance Facility") between Compass Bank and ASH.
+The Compass Finance Facility provides ASH with a line of credit of up to \$0.3 million for component Ram parts used by ASH to build truck bodies under a separate contract.
+The guarantee will expire upon maturity of the Compass Finance Facility on October 16, 2014.
+In connection with this guarantee, we received a premium of \$10 from ASH.

-The following table summarizes the dollar balance of unused line of credit commitments and guarantees as of June 30 and March 31, 2013:
+The following table summarizes the dollar balance of unused line of credit commitments and guarantees as of December 31 and March 31, 2013:

-June 30, 2013 March 31, 201 13
+December 31, 2013 March 31, 20

-Unused line of credit commitments \$ 2,784 \$ 1,58 34
+Unused line of credit commitments \$ 3,154 \$ 1,584

-Guarantees 3,769 3,87 '0
+Guarantees 3,783 3,870

-Total \$ 6,553 \$ 5,45 54
+Total \$ 6,937 \$ 5,454

--